pftnhr/yellow-anchor/README.md

 ## How to show anchors

 This extension adds anchors next to headings, which allows users to click and bookmark a specific section of a page.
-It's possible to configure anchors with CSS.
+It's possible to configure anchors with CSS in your `system/themes/theme.css`.
 You can use any icon of the [icon extension](https://github.com/annaesvensson/yellow-icon) and [emoji extension](https://github.com/annaesvensson/yellow-emoji).

 If you don't want anchors to be shown on a page, set `Anchor: exclude` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.